|

 not new.
 Some tarnishing was left in place to ensure that there was

+still some age to the brass.
 The chest does not look new.
 I would hope

 people would consider it to look aged and well cared for.
 The piece